Difference Between Mobile App & Web App Testing

 Web App Testing Tools

-Testers use manual and automated web app testing tools to identify issues in web application functionality, security, performance, and usability.
-Depending on the project's complexity, timeline, scale, and objectives, testers choose from the following web application testing tools:
+Testers utilize manual and automated web application testing tools to determine web application functional, security, performance, and usability issues.
+Based on the complexity of the project, the timeline, scale, and goals, testers select from the following web application testing tools:

 • Cypress